First Rule for Choosing the Hottest Firewood?

-- Keep your wood high enough off the ground to avoid absorbing moisture.
+- Keep your firewood high enough off the ground to avoid absorbing moisture.

-- Protect it from rain, but keep the sides open so air can flow through and dry it.
+- Protect firewood from rain, but keep the sides open so air can flow through and dry it.

-- Avoid stacking your wood against your house.
-It prevents air flow through your wood and can prevent the wall of your home from shedding moisture as well.
+- Avoid stacking your wood against the house.
+It prevents air flow through your firewood and can prevent the wall of your home from shedding moisture as well.
 It can also introduce mold, fungus and termites, carpenter ants and other insects into the fabric of your home - which is definitely best avoided.

 - Build proper corners!
 Having a woodpile fall apart in the middle of the winter is not fun.

-- While you are stacking, be sure to split a variety of sizes so you can more easily maintain the level of fire you need.
+- While you are stacking, be sure to split a variety of sizes so you can more easily maintain the level of fire and heat output needed.

-- If you stack your wood with exposure to the sun or prevailing winds, that will help ensure it is ready to burn in the fall.
+- If you stack your firewood with exposure to the sun or prevailing winds, that will help ensure it is ready to burn in the fall.
 Keep your wood covered, but make sure it can dry.

 Burning firewood for maximum efficiently:

-There is something biologically imbedded in us that makes us want to be seen as someone who can produce a good fire, especially when our friends are watching.
+There is something biologically imbedded in us that makes us want to be seen as someone who can produce a good hot fire, especially when our friends are watching.
 Endless blowing on, and watching a kindling pile smoke away into nothingness is not good for anyone's ego.

 A smoking fire is not an efficient fire, as smoke is the result of poor combustion.
-This is caused by either burning wet wood, or by burning dry wood poorly.
+This is caused by either burning wet wood, or by burning dry firewood poorly.
 An efficient fire should result in no visible smoke leaving your chimney.
 Smoke means you are polluting more, and you aren't getting as much heat as you should for your money and labour.
-For a better burn, choose a better wood burning stove or fireplace in the first place.
+For a better burn, choose a better wood burning stove or fireplace insert in the first place.

 - Your fire needs to have ample air to get started, then close it down to burn efficiently.
 But if you close it down too much you will starve it of oxygen, causing it to burn poorly and create smoke.